dbohdan/recur/README.md

 #### Matching standard input

-The following example waits for the input to contain "done" on the line after "status:":
+The following example waits for the input to contain `done` on a line after `status:`:

 ```none
 $ printf 'Status:\nDONE\n' | recur \